openstate/open-raadsinformatie/README.md

 ## Documentation

-The documentation of the NPO Backstage API can be found at [docs.opencultuurdata.nl](http://docs.openraadsinformatie.nl/).
+The documentation of the Open Raadsinformatie API can be found at [docs.openraadsinformatie.nl](http://docs.openraadsinformatie.nl/).

 We use [Sphinx](http://sphinx-doc.org/) to create the documentation.
 The source files are included in this repo under the `docs` directory.